KohHuiLyn/fsd-backend/README.md

 ## Database bootstrap container (`init-rds`)

-The `init-rds` folder contains a lightweight Node.js container used to **bootstrap the shared PostgreSQL RDS instance** without exposing it publicly.
+The `init-rds` folder contains a lightweight idempotent Node.js container used to **bootstrap the shared PostgreSQL RDS instance** without exposing it publicly.
 In consideration of budget constraints, instead of running multiple RDS instances, we use a single instance, separated by schema.
 Since the accoount is free tier, we also lack access to Aurora DB Cluster and RDS proxy for connection pooling